Conferences & workshops

-The Unit for History and Philosophy of Science at the University of Sydney is happy and proud to announce the first Sydney Winter International Graduate School (SWIGS): a week-long advanced seminar tutored by a visiting scholar and a Sydney-based one, focused on a theme of their recent research.
+The Unit for History and Philosophy of Science at the University of Sydney presents the Sydney Winter International Graduate School (SWIGS): a week-long advanced seminar tutored by a visiting scholar and a Sydney-based one, focused on a theme of their recent research.

-Students will be expected to have read the material beforehand, to actively participate in the discussion and to contribute informal presentations.
+Students are expected to have read the material beforehand, to actively participate in the discussion and to contribute informal presentations.
 Readings will be made available in a shared Dropbox folder.

-The theme of this year’s SWIGS will be Representation and Causation in Early Modern Science:
+The theme of this year’s SWIGS will be Cross-Cultural Issues in Philosophy and Psychology.

 Topic: Cultural Psychology, Cultural Diversity, the Experimental Philosophy Challenge & the "Expertise Defense"